samikmahmood/Stock-Return-Prediction-with-LLMs/README.md

 # ML09-Guest-Lecture
-Github Repository for the ML09 Guest Lecture on "Textual Analysis, ChatGPT and Stock Return Prediction" (24 Oct 2024).
+Github Repository for the ML09 Guest Lecture on "Textual Analysis, ChatGPT and Stock Return Prediction".
 The code follows Lopez-Lira and Tang (2023) for stock return prediction.

 **Getting the OpenAI's API Key**